michoko999/Instant-Gaming-Giveaway/README.md

 3. Find the compiled executable in the `dist` folder

+> [!NOTE]
+> To achieve a portable-executable format, the application is packaged with PyInstaller into an `EXE`.
+Some antivirus engines (including Windows Defender) might report the packaged executable as a trojan, because PyInstaller has been used by others to package malicious Python code in the past.
+These reports can be safely ignored.
+If you absolutely do not trust the executable, you'll have to install Python yourself and run everything from source.

 ## 🚀 Usage
 1. Run the program using `run.bat` or by executing `python Giveaway_IG.py`
 2. Select your preferred language